 Klyne was educated at St. Boniface.
 In 1859 and 1860, he accompanied James Carnegie, Earl of Southesk, on his trek through the HBC territories.
 In his diary, Southesk described Klyne as “... wiry and active, riding Lane – that fine old white mountain-horse, which few but he could capture when loose on the plains, made a gay and cheerful show; his broad-brimmed white hat, with its wavy blue ribbon streamers, perched upon curly black hair, and shading a clever, well-bearded face; his chest surmounted by belts of silver and red brocade.”

-Politically active at the Red River Settlement in 1869-1870, he was one of the Metis who opposed Louis Riel and supported John Schultz and his faction.
+Politically active at the Red River Settlement in 1869-1870, he represented Pointe à Grouette on the 1870 Convention of Forty.
+He was one of the Metis who opposed Louis Riel and supported John Schultz and his faction.
 Taken prisoner by Riel, after his release Klyne was one of twenty members elected to the French side of the “Convention of 40” representing Pointe a Grouette (later Ste.
 Agathe).
-He was elected to the First Legislative Assembly of Manitoba and served from 1871-1874 as the representative for Ste.
+In December 1870, he was elected to the First Legislative Assembly of Manitoba and served until 1874 as the representative for Ste.
 Agathe.

 A respected and successful farmer at Ste.
 Agathe, Klyne had difficulties with claim and title to his farmland.
 He left Manitoba to look for opportunities at Pembina, North Dakota and later in the North West Territories (now Saskatchewan).
 At the time of the 1906 Canada census, he was a rancher at Wolseley.

 He died on 23 December 1906 and is thought to be buried near Wolseley, Saskatchewan.